siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

-# 3. Building Best-practice Go Docker Images
+# 3. Guide to Building Best-practice Go Docker Images

-We will go over three apps and show how to optimize our go code for Docker
+We will go over three apps and show how to optimize our Golang code for Docker.

 1. Go example Outyet program
 2. Go Hello world
 3. Go href-counter

+*Note: We will build all of these images in Part 4.
+This is a guide explaining the ins and outs of making the files to do so [i.e. the foundation for success]*

-### But first...Download go for later
+### But first...Download Go for later
 Here is the [Go download](https://golang.org/dl/) if you want to run it locally to familiarize yourself with it/develop with it.
 For this section, you actually don't need golang installed on your computer because of the power of Docker.

 ## If Using Proxy